Do Vision-Language Pretrained Models Learn Composable Primitive Concepts?: Results

 \subsection{Analyses of Composition Models}

 We now directly analyze the weights of the learned composition models.
 We consider an accuracy metric, which measures the percentage of the primitive concepts with the highest learned weights actually belong to the true composition model.
 The results are shown in Table \ref{tab:weight_analysis_manhattan_distance}.
-The high accuracy scores (i.e. 0.993 for MIT-States) for \textit{Oracle-Prim} show that these models can learn the correlation between the primitive concepts and the composite concepts almost perfectly.
+The high accuracy scores (e.g., class-level accuracy of 99.3\% for MIT-States) for \textit{Oracle-Prim} show that these models can learn the correlation between the primitive concepts and the composite concepts almost perfectly.
 We observe that there is significant gap between \textit{Oracle-Prim} and the composition models learned from CLIP-predicted primitive concept activations (\textit{CLIP-Prim}), indicating that the learned \textit{CLIP-Prim} models' behaviors are not similar to the true composition model (see Figure~\ref{fig:cub_weight_viz}).
+We also notice that \textit{CLIP-Prim} reaches class-level accuracy of 0\% on CUB (versus 97.0\% for \textit{Oracle-Prim}.
+We attribute this to the complexity of CUB, since a composition model needs to correlate all 28 bird attribute categories correctly for each bird class, which is significantly more difficult than MIT-States (only 2 primitive concepts -- attribute and object).
+This may also explain the performance degradation of \textit{CLIP-Interv(Full)} from \textit{CLIP-Prim} on CUB (Table \ref{tab:cub_interpretability}).

+In order to understand if extracting the primitive concepts related to small regions is the bottleneck, we carry out a quantitative analysis on CUB dataset to study the relationship between the region size of the concepts and the correlation between primitives and composite concepts.
+The correlation is quantified by accuracy metric, which measures whether the most activated weights align with the ground truth primitive concepts.
+We observe no strong correlation between the region size of the primitive concepts and how well \textit{CLIP-Prim} can correlate them to the composite concepts (Figure \ref{fig:ablation_region_size}).
+For instance, even though bird wings are larger than their napes, the accuracy on nape color is significantly higher than on wing color (56.4\% versus 41.7\%).